observablehq/runtime/README.md

 Returns a new [runtime](#runtimes).
 Each property on the *builtins* object defines a builtin variable for the runtime; these builtins are available as named inputs to any [defined variables](#variable_define) on any [module](#modules) associated with this runtime.

-Most notebooks created in Observable rely on the standard library builtins, which available as the [Library](#Library) class.
+Most notebooks created in Observable rely on the standard library builtins, which are available as the [Library](#Library) class.
 For example, to create a runtime that includes standard library builtins like `now` and `width`:

 ```js
 import {Runtime, Library} from "https://unpkg.com/@observablehq/notebook-runtime@1?module";